-We can define "self-discipline" as controlling our impulses so that we're able to meet our own goals.
-Specifically, when we exercise self-discipline, we're
+We can define self control, or "self-discipline" as controlling our impulses so that we're able to meet our own goals.
+Specifically, when we exercise self-discipline,

 self-discipline, we're usually giving up something we want, in pursuit of something we want more.

 So every time your child chooses to shift gears from what she wants to do, to follow your lead, she practices regulating her impulses.
 She's

 self-discipline muscle.
 Or, actually, neural pathways.
 But like muscle, these neural pathways get stronger with use, so you can think of it as building